 6. Mention in no uncertain terms the reason the employee is receiving a memo:

 So your task would be to state every word on why action is being taken against the employee very carefully.
 More often than not things get lost in translation so make sure you have made a note of exactly what your employers have said.
-Mention each and every reason as to why the employee is being handed a disciplinary memo.
+Mention every reason as to why the employee hand a disciplinary memo.

 7. Make a performance improvement plan (PIP):